Kyrela/FixTweetBot/README.md

 Finally, you can also [upvote the bot on Discord Bot List](https://discordbotlist.com/bots/fixtweet/upvote).

+### Fixers

+As you may know, the bot is nothing on its own without the fixers that allow it to display content from various websites.
+If you want to help, you can support the fixers' developers by donating to them or contributing to their projects.

+You can find a list of the fixers used by the bot in the [Credits](#credits) section.

 ## Links

 - [Source code](https://github.com/Kyrela/FixTweetBot) (please leave a star!)